 She’s considered by many to be a sort of gimmick character, but she’s actually viable in high-level play.
 Deceptive lows that hit almost cross-screen, great comeback potential with her chainsaws, and strange combo timings that’ll catch your opponent off guard make her very strong.

-Pros to watch: Cuddlecore, Chanel
+- Pros to watch: Cuddlecore, Chanel

 Claudio (Easy)

 His lack of strong lows outside of his Heat Smash forces Claudio players to manipulate timings and spacing to find an opening rather than just spamming lows.
+He’s great at making and closing space, and he’s got several high crushes that reward him immensely for strong reads.

-Pros to watch: Mulgold, Tetsu
+- Pros to watch: Mulgold, Tetsu

 Dragunov (Easy)